jmotah/Three-Trios/src copy/README.txt

         to the controller.
 If you consult the console, you can still tell that the grid cell clicks and card cell clicks are being processed, but the playing to the grid function is not being processed.

+ADDITIONS TO HOMEWORK 9 EXTRA CREDIT:
+    - Created "battle rules" which are rules for battling that only occur during prior to the combo step.
+Rules take priority over other types of battling (ex. strategies).
+        - Associated files: BattleRules interface, NormalBattleRule class, PlusBattleRule class, SameBattleRule class
+    - Created "battle strategies" which are strategies for battling that can occur prior to the combo step and after the combo step.
+Rules take priority over strategies, but if a rule fails then the strategy can take over.
+        - Associated files: BattleStrategies interface, FallenAceBattleStrategy class, NormalBattleStrategy class, ReverseBattleStrategy class, ReverseFallenAceBattleStrategy class
+    - Modified all the AI strategies to account for the current game's running rule and strategy to dictate the best move
+    - Added a toggleable hints button that will tell the player how many cards they can flip if they put their currently selected card there (only if the button is toggled!).
+This accounts for the game's current running rule and strategy as well.

+WHAT I HAD TO DELETE FROM MY CODE TO PROCESS THE SUBMISSION (HOMEWORK 9):
+    -